arh91/Kafka-Demo-Backend/README.md

 2. Extract and Move the Folder: It's recommended to place Kafka in a permanent location on your system.
 For example:

-  - On Windows: C:\Kafka
+&emsp;&emsp;- On Windows: C:\Kafka

-  - On Linux/macOS: /usr/local/kafka or inside your home directory ~/kafka
+&emsp;&emsp;- On Linux/macOS: /usr/local/kafka or inside your home directory ~/kafka

 3. Set Environment Variables (Optional but Recommended): Add the bin directory to your system’s PATH: